olegvorobiov/cfl-ctf-challenge/README.md

   $(kubectl get pods --namespace charmland --selector app=rabbit -o jsonpath='{.items[*].metadata.name}') \
   -- curl goat-svc.alarmzone.svc.cluster.local:8010 --max-time 5
 ```

->    Now you should get a response.
+Now you should get a response that will look like this:

->
+**Meh-eh-eh!
+I'm the G.O.A.T. of alarm handling - no need to panic, I've got your requests covered!**

 >    **FLAG parts 2 & 3**
 >
 >    Now you might notice that not all of the Network Rules have been learned.
 The reason for that is because how Network Rules are learned when two groups are in different modes within NeuVector.
 >
->    Identify the missing Network Rule.
+>    Identify the **missing** Network Rule.
 If you would to build the rule yourself, which group will be the source and which one would be the destination?
 >
 >    **FLAG  part 2**
 >